IBMDeveloperBNL/hlfabric-lab/README.md

 ![](./images/08-nodered-6.png)

-Next, click Install (1) and type 'dashboard' in the search bar.
+Next, click Install (1) and type 'dashboard' in the search bar (2).
 Click Install (3) to start the installation of the Node-RED dashboard nodes.

 ![](./images/09-nodered-7.png)

-Once the installation successfully completes, click 'Close' to close the palette.
+Once the installation successfully completes, click 'Close' (4) to close the palette.
 The dashboard nodes are available to you as a separate section on the left-hand side.
 You might need to scroll down to see them.

 ![](./images/10-nodered-8.png)